-Read LabVIEW VIs without a LabVIEW license.
+Read LabVIEW VIs without installing LabVIEW.

 Getting started